 What are some important things to know about the 2013 Illinois Early Learning and Development Standards?

 The IELDS were developed by a group of people with many years of experience in teaching young children.
 The standards are meant to recognize the needs of “the whole child.”
 That means they are built upon the idea that knowledge and skills in one learning area affect knowledge and skills in other areas.

 The IELDS allow for a balance of child-initiated and teacher-initiated learning experiences.
-They also take into account the fact that children develop at different rates.
+They take into account the fact that children develop at different rates.

 The IELDS were field tested in many classrooms throughout the state before the Illinois State Board of Education adopted them.

 Many preschool activities address more than one benchmark at a time.
 Teachers do not need to come up with a separate activity for each benchmark.
 For example, when Tamika’s class studied turtles, Tamika met some science and arts benchmarks by observing a box turtle and making sketches of it.
 Tamika also met language arts benchmarks when she told her classmates about what happened when she fed a worm to the turtle.
 Some kinds of play also enable children to meet more than one benchmark at a time.
 After Tamika’s class took the turtle to a veterinarian for a check-up, several children worked together to build a pet hospital using blocks and toy animals.
 They also took turns acting as the doctors and pet owners.
 When doing all this, they were meeting benchmarks in social studies and social/emotional development.